victor5as/numerical-methods-course/README.md

 Prior experience in programming is helpful, but not a prerequisite.
 The programming language used throughout the course will be Julia.

-There will be no assignments and no grading, but students are encouraged to run the code in their own and experiment with it.
+There are no graded assignments, but students are encouraged to run the code in their own and experiment with it.
 The only way to learn this is by practicing!

 ## Contents